 Squash: There are two main varieties, summer and winter.
-The most popular summer variety is zucchini.
+The most common summer variety is zucchini.
 The most popular winter variety is butternut, but it doesn’t hold a candle in flavor to the far more ugly kabocha squash.
 In fact, kabocha has my vote as the world’s tastiest vegetable.
-Summer squash should be eaten within a few days of being picked, but winter squash (as its name suggests) can last for months when stored in a cool dark place.
+Summer squash should be eaten within a few days of being picked, but winter squash (as its name suggests) can last for months when stored in a refrigerator or cool dark place.
 Be careful cutting winter squash, as its hardness can make it easy for your knife to slip while cutting.
 Many supermarkets therefore sell winter squash pre-cut.

 Tomatoes: Yeah, they’re actually a fruit, but they’re so versatile, healthful, and flavorful I’m including them here.
 Nothing compares to a locally grown vine-ripened summer tomato.
 Avoid buying tomatoes out of season from far away, since most of these tomatoes will have poor texture and little flavor.

-Eating a lot of vegetables means cooking a lot of vegetables, which in turn means buying a lot of vegetables.
-With that in mind, I created a simple rule for myself that has improved my diet immeasurably.
-Every time I wheel my shopping cart to the checkout stand I take a last look inside and see if I’ve bought a decent assortment of fresh fruits and vegetables.
-Generally, I decide I could have done better, and so I’ll head back to the produce department to pick up a few more items.
+Eating a lot of vegetables requires cooking a lot of vegetables, which in turn means buying a lot of vegetables.
+With that in mind, I created a simple rule for myself that has improved my diet immeasurably: every time I wheel my shopping cart to the checkout stand I take a last look inside and see if I’ve bought a decent assortment of fresh fruits and vegetables.
+Often, I decide I could have done better, and so I’ll head back to the produce department to pick up a few more items.

 In addition to buying fruits and vegetables, you’ll want to keep your pantry full of imperishable foods.
 The bulk section of a good natural food store is the perfect place to buy many of these items.
 A good bulk section tends to offer much better prices by weight than what you’d pay for packaged foods.
 Here are some staples commonly sold in the bulk section: